Andebugan/sheetstruct/README.md

 # sheetstruct
-Dynamic sheet constructor for creating and management characters for tabletop games
+Dynamic sheet builder for creating and managing character lists for tabletop games